Enkoji Temple 圓光寺

-A stone's throw from Shugakuin Imperial Villa in the northeast of Kyoto, Enko-ji should be on your schedule for its autumn foliage, impressive gardens and scenic location.
+A stone's throw from Shugakuin Imperial Villa in the northeast of Kyoto, Enkoji Temple should be on your schedule for its impressive gardens, scenic location and autumn foliage.

 The temple belongs to the Rinzai Zen sect of Buddhism

 It was once a school that was open to the general public

 You can get a bird's-eye view of Enkoji Temple by climbing the hill behind the temple garden

 The temple grounds are easily accessible on foot from Shugakuin or Ichijoji stations.

 From Kyoto Station, catch the JR Nara Line to Tofukuji Station, and then transfer to the Keihan Main Line to Demachiyanagi Station.
 From there, ride the Eizan Railway to Ichijoji Station.
 You can also take the number five bus from Kyoto Station all the way to the Ichijoji Sagarimatsucho bus stop.

 The temple was founded by Tokugawa Ieyasu in the 1600s as the Rakuyo School and became known as an open-minded place of learning.
 It attracted an unconventional crowd of artists and writers.
 Later it became a seminary for women.

 Enkoji Temple is famous for the suikinkutsu, a musical ornament often found in traditional Japanese gardens.
 A pot is buried upside down in the ground and water collects within it through a hole in its top.
 When more water drops onto the surface of the water, a calming bell sound is emitted, adding to the Zen atmosphere of the temple.